The Great Golden Dane is a large dog, a cross between the already big Golden Retriever and the colossal Great Dane.

 As such it is extra important to be particularly vigilant that you are choosing the right breeder.
-Do not settle for the easy option, make the decision which seems right to you.
+Do not settle for the easy option, make the decision that seems right to you.

 Your Great Golden Dane breeder should be able to pass the following criteria: